 Sound has a way of permeating the skin and affecting the body, whether our minds are alert to the possibility or not.
 Whether arranged in perceptually disharmonious permutations or harmonious forms of expression, sound collides and reacts with space and sensibilities to register its presence.
 On the end of the listener, a continuous and prolonged absorption of sonic stimuli can also exhaust the physical senses, which then progressively creates a liminal space for reception.
 As David puts it, filters are dissolved and training gives way to new probabilities shaped by the space and its constituent energies.

 Stepping away from established paradigms in the area of electronic music, Actant Ish S has created a body of practice where he regularly experiments with sounds (sourced naturally or produced through electronic synthesis) to expand the ambit of acoustic experiences.
-In his installation, A day in the Life, he uses multi-channel sound systems, where multiple speakers are placed in concentric compositions within a restricted perimeter.
+In his installation, An Octagon and A Square, he uses multi-channel sound systems, where multiple speakers are placed in concentric compositions within a restricted perimeter.
 A brutal visual, the listener is allowed to physically navigate the space any which way (guided occasionally by ambiguous instructions in text) and walk away with a sonic experience their own.
-The sound waves function to create a dynamic space of interaction, and the listener activates generative impulses to connect the dots and perceive the tracks as a complete experience.
+The sound waves function to create a dynamic space of interaction, and the listener activates generative impulses to experience the sounds as unique, phenomenological experiences.

-The sounds flow from one speaker to another in an indistinct fashion, allowing the ear to get tuned and re-tuned with the duration itself.
+The speakers create sonic fields that intersect each other, keeping the ear alert to changes.
+This creates what Ish calls a “sonic sculpting of space” where a layered listening field emerges for physical occupation by the listener.
 His practice is a conscious departure from the tradition of music-making as it manifests in the hierarchical institution of a concert hall, where the act of listening becomes a one-way traffic, arresting the possibility of a shared acoustic experience.
 An immersive installation that intends for the listener to trace the sound as it travels from one speaker to another, the work uses duration as medium where the very act of listening constitutes the aesthetic experience.
 Actant David Soin Tapesser uses duration to produce an acoustic topography as well through his project, 40 milliseconds.
 Drumming through exactly 15 hours and 48 minutes (equivalent to the average span of time a human body can remain awake through the day) and joined intermittently by other musicians who played their own instruments (such as the piano, flute, tabla and cello in interaction with David’s), the artist created a space that was recalibrated, at least for half a day, in accordance with the uninterrupted drumming and associated sonic entanglements that inhabited it.

 The listener during David’s performance could occupy the immediate space of the Siddhartha Hall (complete with cushions and assorted comfort), free to remain in the space for any duration and come back if they wished.
 After the initial hours, the performance became its own entity; with people drifting in and out of the space (seen with collective listening behavior), the work no longer catered to a designated audience, but anyone that attuned their senses to it at any point of time.
 The trajectory mutated with the interventions by fellow artists and the varying degrees of energy and initiation of the drummer, which, in turn, also affected the states of meditation, agitation or exhaustion experienced by the listener through absorption of the sonic stimuli.